Fundulus zebrinus: Description

-For a long time, fish of the closely related species Fundulus kansae were considered to be members of F. zebrinus, the names synonyms.
+For a long time, fish of the closely related species Fundulus kansae were considered to be members of F. zebrinus, the names being synonyms.
 F. kansae was sometimes considered a subspecies of F. zebrinus.
 Molecular and genetic studies supported the separation of the species.
 F. zebrinus is slightly larger than F. kansae, with larger scales and larger eyes.
 The fins of the breeding male become more red in color, whereas the male F. kansae develops a more yellow-orange fin color.

 Distribution

 This species has a wide range, mostly in the central United States.
 Its native range is mostly within the Great Plains.
 It includes much of the Mississippi River drainage, parts of the Colorado and Brazos Rivers, and some areas in the Rio Grande region, especially the Pecos River.
 Its distribution was influenced by Pleistocene changes in the geography of the local river systems, such as glaciation.
 Many occurrences of the fish represent introductions, such as populations at Lake Powell in Arizona and Utah, the Fort Peck Reservoir in Montana, and several tributaries of the Colorado River in Colorado, Utah, and Nevada.
 Some occurrences may or may not be native.
 Fish introductions began in earnest around the 1930s.
 Most introductions occurred when plains killifish were used as bait by anglers and escaped into the wild to establish new populations.